fluteijn-utrecht/KISS-frontend/src/components/tabs/README.md

         >
       </template>
       <div>
-        <p>This is the second tab panel</p>
+        <p>This is the second tabpanel</p>
       </div>
     </tab-list-item>

     <tab-list-item label="This tab is disabled" :disabled="true">
       <div>
         <p>
-          This is the third tab panel but you can't reach it because it is disabled
+          This is the third tabpanel but you can't reach it because it is disabled
         </p>
       </div>